-Purpose: The Sword of Judgement is a well-funded multi-national, multi-cultural organization.
+Purpose: The Sword of Judgement is a well-funded multi-national, multi-cultural terrorist organization.
 In Agamemnon's words, they are "revolutionaries, the avenging sons of all the exploited peoples of the world, gathered to wreak bloody vengeance on our oppressors."

-First Appearance: Marvel Two-in-One#10 (1975)
+First Appearance: Marvel Two-in-One I#10 (July, 1975)

-Its spelled Sword of Judgement in this issue.
+It's spelled "Sword of Judgement" in the MTIO issue.
 Those who prefer the arguably standard American "Judgment" spelling should take it up with the original author.

-The Sword of Judgement has not appeared before or since.
-Since they own a floating base and a huge H-Bomb, they obviously were incredibly well-funded.
-It seems unlikely that all the groups' operatives were on the North Atlantic base; for that matter, we don't know whether Agamemnon led the entire Sword or if he led just Operation Poseidon.
+It was later spelled "Sword of Judgment" in the group's next appearance (see third image)--Ron FredricksThe Sword of Judgement did not appear before MTIO I#10.
+Since they owned a floating base and a huge H-Bomb, they obviously were incredibly well-funded.
+It seems unlikely that all the group's operatives were on the North Atlantic base; for that matter, we don't know whether Agamemnon led the entire Sword, or if he led just Operation Poseidon.
 If any Marvel author needs a unique terrorist organization, the Sword of Judgement seems ripe for a comeback.